1065094/reproducible-research_homework/README.md

 C) https://github.com/1065094/reproducible-research_homework/blob/fd3d18ba2f06c10bb5e568cf3a8abd2f8dcca5df/randommodel.R
 Here is my edited script.
 Within my repo you will also find the figure that you should get when you run the code.
+You can also see the edited version on this link:
+This is because when I pushed and committed, it updated the random walk.

 D)